naokatoh/figure-skate-music/README.md

 - Figure skating is not only about jumps and spin.
 Musical interpretation is also one of the elements evaluated by the judges.
 - Until the 2014-2015 season, single and pair figure skaters were not allowed to skate to music with words.
 - Now skaters can select from a wide range of music!
 - At the Beijing Olympics, music selected by men's single figure skaters were particularly ecletic!
 (Daft Punk, Aarosmith, Santana...etc)

 ## What I did with which skill
 - Python (BeautifulSoup, Selenium, pandas) :for data analysis
 - datawrapper :for data viz
+- I analyzed three medalists, Nathan Chen, Yuma Kagiyama and Shoma Uno
+- I scraped Wikipedia pages of each skaters and made song lists that they used in each season.

 - **Thing that I tried and feel satisfied**: Successfully scraped a Wikipedia page's table with ease😊 Datawrapper skills and data biz😊
 - **Thing that I struggled with** : So many songs's pages are not even exsit, so I ended up seach music genres of many, many songs manually...